clarsen/go-trello-workflow/templates/weekly-retrospective.md

 - ask a question?
 - share feedback with?

+These could be a checklist in Trello or somewhere else instead.
 [ ] review Yearly goals https://paper.dropbox.com/doc/Yearly-goals-2017-odfgfBzyJr3JFEixro4t0
 [ ] review work: task paper
 [ ] review timeular (where was time spent?)